fibo/fibo.github.io/_posts/2025-06-17-create-dom-element.md

 Notice that the comments are the same as the previous implementation, so you can spot the analogy between the two.

 <div class="paper info">
-This shorter implementation does not work with <em>data attributes</em>.
+This shorter implementation does not work with <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/Use_data_attributes">data attributes</>.
 The previous implementation above supports them cause it uses <code>setAttribute</code> instead of <code>Object.assign</code>.
 </div>